orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A-DAP addresses that failure by separating:

-- the decision,
+- the decision
-- the record,
+- the record
-- the explanation,
+- the explanation
-- the verifier,
+- the verifier
-- and the authority interpreting the result.
+- the authority interpreting the result

 This separation is the core of the protocol.

----

 ## What A-DAP Is

 A-DAP is:

-- a protocol for reconstructible decision evidence,
+- a protocol for reconstructible decision evidence
-- a framework for contesting automated decisions after the fact,
+- a framework for contesting automated decisions after the fact
-- a way to bind decision records before they can be rewritten,
+- a way to bind decision records before they can be rewritten
-- an architecture for separating decision-making from later justification,
+- an architecture for separating decision-making from later justification
-- a method for making tampering, substitution, or unexplained inconsistency detectable under stated assumptions.
+- a method for making tampering, substitution, or unexplained inconsistency detectable under stated assumptions

 A-DAP is designed for high-impact domains such as:

-- credit scoring,
+- credit scoring
-- insurance,
+- insurance
-- public benefits,
+- public benefits
-- hiring,
+- hiring
-- healthcare triage,
+- healthcare triage
-- judicial or administrative decision support,
+- judicial or administrative decision support
-- education access,
+- education access
-- fraud detection,
+- fraud detection
-- compliance screening,
+- compliance screening
-- and other automated or semi-automated decision pipelines.
+- and other automated or semi-automated decision pipelines

----

 ## What A-DAP Is Not

 A-DAP is not:

-- a fairness metric,
+- a fairness metric
-- an explainability method,
+- an explainability method
-- a model audit by itself,
+- a model audit by itself
-- a guarantee that a decision was correct,
+- a guarantee that a decision was correct
-- a guarantee that a decision was lawful,
+- a guarantee that a decision was lawful
-- a guarantee that a decision was fair,
+- a guarantee that a decision was fair
-- a substitute for courts, regulators, auditors, or institutional review,
+- a substitute for courts, regulators, auditors, or institutional review
-- a complete accountability system by itself.
+- a complete accountability system by itself

 A-DAP does not answer: